Nocheto Help (3.X.X)

 moves [<moves> [*]]2.1.0

-Must be in the same format as PGN file,
+The <moves> must be in the same format as a PGN file.

 `moves 1.e4 (1.c4 c5) e5 2.
 Nf3 *`

-If the moves are written as argument (on the same line like `moves`),
+If the moves are written as an argument of the command,

 cut2.4.0